Sonia Vovan

 Interests

 Sonia has an interest in the 3 main ‘F’s - fun, fitness, and food!
-She enjoys solving puzzles in escape rooms and playing charades, lifting heavy weights or walking her dog, and eating all sorts of cuisines!
+She enjoys solving puzzles in escape rooms, playing charades, lifting heavy weights, walking her dog, and trying all kinds of cuisines!

 Patient Stories